iggredible/bandler/README.md

 At work we use [webpack](https://github.com/webpack/webpack) and I use [rollup](https://github.com/rollup/rollup) for personal use.
 Up to this point, much of the bundling process is rather magical.
 You tell them where the entry is, designate output, and poof!
 Your code is [automagically](https://www.lexico.com/en/definition/automagically) bundled.

 I created this project mainly to teach myself how bundler works.
-I am hoping that others could benefit from this project, too.
+My hope is that others could understand how bundlers work from this project.

 This project is inspired by [minipack](https://github.com/ronami/minipack) and [wbpck-bundler](https://github.com/adamisntdead/wbpck-bundler), both of which accomplishes similar things.
 In case you're wondering, the main difference is that minipack bundles ES6 and wbpck-bundler bundles CJS.
 Bandler attempts to bundle *both* CJS and ES6 without additional config from user.

+With that being said, this project is __not__ production-ready.
+This is not a webpack/ rollup replacement.
+This is a toy bundler 🎁.
+You have been warned.

 ## Usage